Superfine villa in the Hague

-That is the question we asked ourselves before designing our house,’haaghuis’ (meaning ‘comfortable hedge house in the Hague’) in Vroondaal The Hague.
+That is the question we asked ourselves before designing our house,’haaghuis’ (meaning ‘superfine house in the Hague’).

 Sustainable, light and comfortable

-The daylight enters as much as possible via the south-east and southwest façades.
-Here the stone plinth and wooden frame form an open framework that logically orientates the living program to the garden.
+Naturally the daylight enters as much as possible via the south-east and southwest façades.
+Here the stone plinth and wooden frame form an open framework that logically orientates the wonderful living to the garden.
 Moreover, the south-east and south-west façades within the list have a dynamic appearance.
 The open and close sliding slats provide good sunlight during the winter so that the house is partially passively heated, but prevent overheating in the summer.
-This gives the house two faces: wood on the one hand and stucco with sliding slat screens on the other.
+As a result the villa has got two faces: wood on the one hand and stucco with sliding slat screens on the other.

 The ‘haaghuis’ is prefab custom made

 Of course we want to achieve the highest possible construction quality.
-That is why the hedge house is built from as many prefabricated elements as possible, such as structural sandwich panels, window frames and slatted frames.
-All parts are therefore produced ahead of time under controlled conditions.
+That is why the house is first of all built from as many prefabricated elements as possible, such as structural sandwich panels, window frames and slatted frames.

-The prefab wooden-slat façades and frames are detailed in a stat-of-art way: they are blindly fixed.
+Furthermore we have meticulously detailed the prefab facades and moldings and provided them with high-quality insulation, wooden slats and plasterwork.
 Roof edges are covered with zinc covers with a bead profile.
 Balcony and French balconies are equipped with glass balcony fences with minimum visible attachment.
-Roof ducts and solar panels are positioned so that they are “invisible” from the street.
+Finally roof ducts and solar panels are positioned so that they are “invisible” from the street.